pagekit/docs/getting-started/file-structure.md

 # File Structure

-<p class="uk-article-lead">The following table gives you an overview on the folder structure in Pagekit.</p>
+<p class="uk-article-lead">The following table gives you an overview on the file structure in Pagekit.</p>

     /app                      // main system files
       assets                  // system assets